webfactory/cascading-select/README.md

 3. The parent `<select>` requires a `data-dependent-id` attribute that contains the `id` of the dependent `<select>` as its value to link the two fields.
 4. The `<option>`s of the parent `<select>` that have a sub-selection at the second level require a `data-dependent-options` attribute with a JSON-formatted array of objects, each containing a `label` and `value`.
 Empty placeholder options must also be listed.
 5. The dependent `<select>` requires an `id` attribute with matches the value used for `data-dependent-id` on the parent.
+6. The dependent `<select>` should initially have a `hidden` attribute; this will be removed by the Web Component as needed, but serves as a no-JS fallback in case the Web Component does not initialize correctly.

 ## Parameters